 - Excessive lower jaw growth

 Unfortunately, the majority of TMJ Dysfunction cases are treated by medical doctors using drugs to treat only the symptoms of the disease (headaches, neck aches, depression, etc.).
 As a qualified dentist, we are able to not only treat the symptoms of the disease but also fix the causes of the disease so that the symptoms are permanently resolved.
 We do this in a number of ways depending on the specific cause.
 Properly diagnosing the cause of the TMJ Dysfunction is key to properly treating the disease.
-In our office we have the ability to take 3-Dimensional images of the TMJ using a CBCT.
+A 3-Dimensional image of the TMJ using a CBCT is generally required.
 This allows us to precisely see what the joint looks like and then allow us to see that our treatment has resolved the diseased condition.

 The cause of TMJ Dysfunction is often crooked teeth.
 If this is the cause we simply need to straighten the teeth to resolve the disease.
 In cases of TMJ Dysfunction, clear aligners (like Invisalign) should never be used to straighten the teeth as the aligners can actually make the symptoms of TMJ Dysfunction worse.